• Skip to primary navigation

 Younger children can pull the flower apart and identify the stem, leaves and petals.

-Older children can look in more detail and identify the reproductive parts of the plant too!
+Older children can look at the reproductive parts of the plant in more detail, too!

 labelled flower diagram using real flowers that have been dissected